The Host (2020 film): Plot

-Cast and characters
+Cast

 Production

 Principal photography on The Host began in March 2018 on location in a historic Amsterdam canal mansion.
 The film was shot in numerous locations around London and Amsterdam over five weeks, and completed in September 2018.
 Producer Zachary Weckstein stated, "Both Amsterdam and London have their own unique beauty.
 Holland is really welcoming to filmmakers...we were surrounded by unique architecture, skies..."
 The production budget was kept under a million euros.

 Soundtrack

 British Jamaican R&B and soul singer Ruby Turner was hired to write and perform a theme song for the film.
 The result was "Chasing Love".
 The score was composed by Wan Pin Chu.

 Release

 The Host premiered at the May Fair Hotel in London on 6 January 2020.
 The film had both its theatrical and VoD/streaming first release in North America on 17 January 2020 by Vertical Entertainment.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 25% based on 16 reviews and an average rating of 3.70 out of 10.
 On Metacritic, the film has a score of 32/100 based on 5 reviews, indicating "generally unfavorable reviews".

 Cath Clarke of The Guardian gave the film 2/5 stars, saying that it was "a dull Brit flick that feels like two films boshed together: a London thriller in the Hitchcock mode followed by a little light torture porn in Amsterdam."
-Monica Castillo of RogerEbert.com gave the film 1/5 stars, calling it a ripoff of Psycho and Hostel, and added: "the unholy mix of the two did not pack enough suspense to keep this viewer guessing or vary enough for me to stop thinking about the parallels."
+Monica Castillo of RogerEbert.com gave the film 1/4 stars, calling it a ripoff of Psycho and Hostel, and added: "the unholy mix of the two did not pack enough suspense to keep this viewer guessing or vary enough for me to stop thinking about the parallels."
 Frank Scheck of The Hollywood Reporter wrote: "even Hitchcock would have thrown up his hands at the illogical plotting and over-the-top contrivances that make North by Northwest look like a documentary by comparison."
 Noel Murray of the Los Angeles Times said that the film "has the sheen of an art film and the plot of an old film noir", but added: "That's a formula that's been successful before; but here, for some reason, it lacks zing.
 Director Andy Newbery... makes the story look classy but can't find its beating heart."

 The Morning Star gave the film 3/5 stars, saying that it "look[s] very slick and stylish and shows off key areas of London and Amsterdam in a flattering light", but noted its similarities to Psycho, and added: "Yet, although more grisly and gruesome, it lacks the inimitable style, finesse and slow-building tension of the master of suspense and horror himself."
 The Evening Standard also gave the film 3/5 stars, describing it as an "awkward mish-mash of Psycho and Eli Roth's Hostel", but praised the performances of Hassouni and Jacobi, as well as the cinematography.